Lemick/hibernate-query-asserts/README.md

 Hibernate is a powerful ORM, but you need to have control over the executed SQL queries to avoid **huge performance problems** (N+1 selects, batch insert not working...)

 You can enable SQL query logging, this is a great help in dev, but not in production.
-This tool helps you to count the **executed SQL queries by Hibernate in your integration tests**.
+This tool helps you to count the **executed SQL queries by Hibernate in your integration tests, it can assert L2C statistics too**.

 It consists of just an Hibernate SQL inspector service and a Spring Test Listener that controls it (no proxy around the Datasource).

 The assertion will work seamlessly whether you're testing Spring repositories or doing HTTP integration tests.

-## Example
+## Examples

+### Assert SQL statements

-* You just have to add the @AssertHibernateSQLCount annotation to your test and it will verify the SQL statements (SELECT, UPDATE, INSERT, DELETE) count at the end of the test :
+You just have to add the @AssertHibernateSQLCount annotation to your test and it will verify the SQL statements (SELECT, UPDATE, INSERT, DELETE) count at the end of the test :

         @Test